vwkd/immersive-chinese-to-anki/README.md

 ### Vocabulary

-- ~930 entries: about 1 for every 5 exercises
+- ~930 entries with audio: about 1 for every 5 exercises
-- ~930 audios